Henry Gray Turner House

 The Henry Gray Turner House, also known as Nocturne is a historic site in Quitman, Georgia.
 The estate, including the house, outbuildings, and grounds, was added to the National Register of Historic Places on January 8, 1980.
 The property is located at 802 Old Madison Road.
-The home is associated with Henry Gray Turner.
+The home is associated with Henry G. Turner.

 Construction

 The plans are marked with Munn & Co., an early patent law firm whose owner Orson Desaix Munn became the publisher of Scientific American.
 The hand-drawn original plans on vellum were found in the home's attic and are displayed in the house.
 The home was constructed by T.J.
 Darling of Waycross, Georgia.

 It is a two-story house.
 Its grounds are also significant.